Red Hen Publications

 • • • •

-Let’s go back and take another look at the night the balloon went up: This segment is also in the “Abandoning Ship” article which is concerned with Pettigrew.
+Let’s go back and take another look at the night the balloon went up: This segment is also in the “Abandoning Ship” essay which is concerned with Pettigrew.

-None of which lines up to what we already were told by Albus in canon (indeed, it so completely contradicts everything that Rowling had ever told us about that night that one concludes that Tom has convinced himself of an entirely different scenario.
-In short, the whole interlude in DHs is an hallucination.).
+Absolutely none of which lines up to what we already were told by Albus in canon (indeed, it so completely contradicts everything that Rowling had ever told us about that night, in any part of the earlier canon that one concludes that Tom has convinced himself of an entirely different scenario.
+In short, the whole interlude in DHs is an hallucination.
 We get no indication of what his followers were up to.
-But none of the following is contradicted.
+But none of the rest of this is contradicted.

 Let’s try this on for size:

 Godric’s Hollow: Voldemort has killed James and followed Lily upstairs to kill Harry.
 Peter has followed his Master at a slight delay and is lying in wait for Sirius to show up.
 We do not see this in Tom’s memory.
 But it was clearly always a part of Peter’s plan that Sirius should die that night and be blamed for betraying the Potters.
-Voldemort probably approved.
+Voldemort probably approved it, too.
 That would have left his agent Wormtail in place to do further damage.
+The war wasn’t over yet, after all.

 The trap had already been set.
 Sirius had arranged to check on Pettigrew that evening.
 When he found Pettigrew gone, he was expected to hurry off to Godric’s Hollow to check on James and Lily.
 He was supposed to run into an ambush at Godric’s Hollow.
 Peter probably had expected him to Apparate, not spend a lot of additional time flying there on the motorcycle.